urlatuci/website/docs/proposals.md

 :::important

 All projects must have at least THREE (3) students.
-If you apply with less than 3 students, you will be given a deadline to find more students willing to participate.
+You can apply with less than 3 students; however, you will be given a deadline to find more students willing to participate.

 :::